sourceplusplus/interface-jetbrains/README.md

 ## Description

 <!-- Plugin description -->
 SourceMarker (alpha) is an APM-powered IDE-based plugin.
 Inspired by the Feedback-Driven Development approach, SourceMarker combines IDE and APM technology ([requirements](https://github.com/sourceplusplus/SourceMarker/blob/master/docs/getting-started.md#requirements)) to facilitate continuous feedback for software developers.
-By combining IDE and APM technology, SourceMarker is able to create tighter feedback loops, increase access to production operational metrics, and reduce cognitive the load necessary to comprehend those metrics.
-SourceMarker aims to provide the framework for the dissemination of production software operational metrics and advice.
+By combining IDE and APM technology, SourceMarker is able to create tighter feedback loops, increase access to production operational metrics, and reduce the cognitive load necessary to comprehend those metrics.
+SourceMarker aims to provide the framework for the dissemination of software operational metrics and advice.
 <!-- Plugin description end -->

 ## Features